jan-ondruch/spotify-advanced-app-react-redux/README.md

 Try the demo at http://advanced-spotify.surge.sh/<br><br>
 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.

+## Update
+Due to changes in Spotify API (29.5.2017) the app fetching was changed (in a kind of nasty way since it's entirely built as a client-side code and processing a token there due to CORS isn't the best way to do things).

 ## Possible future improvements

 ### SSR